lucasprabel/draft-jose-pq-composite-sigs/draft-prabel-jose-pq-composite-sigs-03.md

 Thus, the joint use of a traditional algorithm and a post-quantum algorithm in protocols represents a solution to this problem by providing security as long as at least one of the traditional or post-quantum components remains secure.

 This document describes JSON Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE) serializations for hybrid composite signatures.
-The composite algorithms described combine ML-DSA as the post-quantum component and ECDSA as the traditional component.
+The composite algorithms described combine ML-DSA as the post-quantum component and with either ECDSA or EdDSA as the traditional component.

 # Conventions and Definitions